 - Caching plugins like WP Rocket offers to cache WebP images to boost the page loading speed.
 However, these caching plugins will not detect WebP images in SiteGround server.
 You can confirm with the plugin developer before enabling caching of WebP images.

 - CDN services like Cloudflare will seamlessly work with SiteGround.
 However, if you have a separate CNAME setup to serve media files through CDN, confirm with your CDN provider whether they can serve WebP images.
+Also, do not enable WebP in Cloudflare if you are using premium plans.

 - You have to use SG Optimizer plugin to enable WebP, without the plugin there is no way you can enable from your hosting account.